-With icing "Glue" Hershey kisses to the top of cookies.
+- With icing "Glue" Hershey kisses to the top of cookies.
 Set aside

-With icing “Glue" licorice to marshmallow (uncut end) with a dab of royal icing.
+- With icing “Glue" licorice to marshmallow (uncut end) with a dab of royal icing.
 Set aside.

-In a punch bowl, add sparkling water, soda (sprite or 7-up) frozen concentrated limonade and 1 container (946 ml) of key lime sherbert.
+- In a punch bowl, add sparkling water, soda (sprite or 7-up) frozen concentrated limonade and 1 container (946 ml) of key lime sherbert.
 Mix.

-Add scoops of sherbert to the punch (so it floats on top).
-Use about 1/2 a second 946 ml container.
+- Add scoops of sherbert to the punch (so it floats on top).
+Use about ½ a 946 ml container.

-Place witch hats and brooms on mounds of sherbert, then add candy eyes.
+- Place witch hats and brooms on mounds of sherbert, then add candy eyes.
 Serve immediately.

 - Halloween Jack o'latern Bucket Cupcakes